-'''

-positional arguments:

-pattern_or_reference Pattern or package recipe reference, e.g.,

-'MyPackage/1.2@user/channel', 'boost/'

-optional arguments:

-show this help message and exit

--h, --help

--o, --outdated

-Show only outdated from recipe packages.
-This flag can

-only be used with a reference

--q QUERY, --query QUERY

-Packages query: 'os=Windows AND (arch=x86 OR

-compiler=gcc)'.
-The 'pattern_or_reference' parameter

-has to be a reference: MyPackage/1.2@user/channel

--r REMOTE, --remote REMOTE

-Remote to search in. '-r all' searches all remotes

-Make a case-sensitive search.
-Use it to guarantee

---case-sensitive

-case-sensitive search in Windows or other case-

-insensitive file systems

---raw

-Print just the list of recipes

---table TABLE

-Outputs html file with a table of binaries.
-Only valid

-for a reference search

--j JSON, --json JSON

-json file path where the search information will be

-written to

-'''
+''' --case-sensitive Make a case-sensitive search.
+Use it to guarantee case-sensitive search in Windows or other case-insensitive file systems --raw Print just the list of recipes --table TABLE Outputs html file with a table of binaries.
+Only valid for a reference search -j JSON, --json JSON json file path where the search information will be written to -rev, --revisions Get a list of revisions for a reference or a package reference. '''